hadil99hgu/InterestRates-coursera/README.md

 # InterestRates

-These are scripts to the coursera course "Interest Rate Models" by Damir Filipović.
+These are scripts to the coursera course "Interest Rate Models" by Damir Filipović